 Five Women's Swimmers Earn All-America Honorable Mentions

 Mike Bottom is in his ninth year at the University of Michigan, overseeing both the men's and women's swimming and diving programs since the 2012-13 season.
 Prior to the program's combining, Bottom served as head coach for the men's swimming and diving team (2008-12).

-In his eight years with the men, Bottom is 70-3-1 in dual meets (43-1 in the Big Ten), with one national championship (2013), seven Big Ten championships (2009, 2011-16) and seven top-10 finishes at the NCAA Championships, including four consecutive top-five finishes from 2012-15.
+In his nine years with the men, Bottom is 75-4-1 in dual meets (46-2 in the Big Ten), with one national championship (2013), seven Big Ten championships (2009, 2011-16) and seven top-10 finishes at the NCAA Championships, including four consecutive top-five finishes from 2012-15.
 He is a five-time Big Ten Men's Swimming Coach of the Year (2011-15) and was named CSCAA Swimming Coach of the Year in 2013.
-During his tenure, Bottom has coached the men's swimmers to a total of eight national titles (seven individual, one relay), and has produced 88 Big Ten individual or relay titles and 35 NCAA All-Americans.
-Under Bottom's guidance, a Michigan swimmer has been named Big Ten Swimmer of the Year in six of Bottom's eight years: Tyler Clary (2009-10), Dan Madwed (2012), Connor Jaeger (2013-14) and Dylan Bosch (2015).
+During his tenure, Bottom has coached the men's swimmers to a total of eight national titles (seven individual, one relay), and has produced 92 Big Ten individual or relay titles and 36 NCAA All-Americans.
+In Bottom's nine years, a Michigan swimmer has been named Big Ten Swimmer of the Year seven times: Tyler Clary (2009-10), Dan Madwed (2012), Connor Jaeger (2013-14), Dylan Bosch (2015) and Felix Auböck (2017).

 The men's and women's swimming and diving teams have also excelled in the classroom under Bottom's watch.
-For the 2015-16 academic year, 71 percent of the men's and women's swimming and diving roster earned U-M Athletic Academic Achievement recognition (49-of-69 total; 27 men, 22 women), 39 of whom also earned Academic All-Big Ten recognition, accounting for 70 percent of those eligible on the roster.
+For the 2016-17 academic year, 28 student-athletes earned Academic All-Big Ten recognition, accounting for 70 percent of those eligible on the roster.
 In nine years, Bottom has coached five Academic All-Americans (PJ Ransford in 2016, Justin Glanda and Richard Funk in 2015, Courtney Beidler in 2014, Connor Jaeger in both 2013 and 2014) and three Big Ten Medal of Honor recipients (Justin Glanda in 2015, John Wojciechowski in 2014, Dan Madwed in 2012).